 A map created by Credit Card Compare shows the historical meanings of each country’s name, as far back as their earliest literary translation.
-As it turns out, a number of factors may go into a country’s name — often to quite humorous results.
-To view the full size interactive map, click here.
+As it turns out, a number of factors may go into a country’s name — often to humorous results.

-The surrounding geography and wildlife are common baselines, with Andorra (shrub-covered land) and Spain (land of many rabbits) being among the most straightforward.
+The surrounding geography and wildlife are common reasons for names, with Andorra (shrub-covered land) and Spain (land of many rabbits) being among the most straightforward.
 In some cases, the name is an overarching term used to describe the residents (such as Estonia, which is derived from “Waterside Dwellers”).
-Some founders went even more in depth in elaborating upon the people who lived there.
+Some go even more in depth in elaborating upon the people who live there.
 Macedonia means “Land of the Tall People” while Saudi Arabia translates to “Land of Good Fortune.”